carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 Just like how a picture tells a thousand words, visualizations can help encapsulate complex model behavior in a simple image.
 Visualizations are commonly used in explaining neural networks, where the weights or data representations of the model are directly visualized.
 Many such approaches involve reducing the high-dimensional weights or representations to a 2D or 3D space, using techniques like PCA, tSNE, or UMAP.
-Alternatively, these visualizations can retain their high dimentional representation, but use color or size to identify which dimentions or neurons are more important.
+Alternatively, these visualizations can retain their high dimensional representation, but use color or size to identify which dimensions or neurons are more important.

 **Use Case:** Black box, Post Hoc, Global